Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Theoretical Framework of Multi-Band RARE

 \subsubsection{Transfer function at the IF band}

-Building on the derived quantum state solution, we can now derive the transfer function of multi-band RAREs by following the mapping flow outlined in \eqref{eq:mapping}.
-To elaborate, substituting \eqref{eq:state} into \eqref{eq:laserpower} yields the following explicit expression for the measured probe-laser power
+Building on the derived steady-state solution, we now proceed to derive the transfer function of a multi‑band RARE by following the signal‑mapping flow outlined in \eqref{eq:mapping}.
+Substituting \eqref{eq:state} into \eqref{eq:laserpower} yields the explicit expression for the measured photocurrent

-where $\chi_0 \overset{\Delta}{=}\rho_0 C_0$.
-This transfer function explicitly unveils the nonlinear relationship between the laser power and the sum-square of the multi-band signals.
-Such nonlinearity makes it challenging to decipher the data signals $E_{s,n},\forall n$, especially their phase information.
-To overcome this challenge, the reference sources are typically placed in close proximity to the RARE, ensuring that the reference signal is orders of magnitude stronger than the data signal, e.g., $|E_{r,n}| \gg |E_{s,n}|$ and $\Omega_{r,n}\gg \Omega_{s,n}$~\cite{Rydphase_Holloway2019}. {Under this strong-reference regime, the nonlinear transfer function in \eqref{eq:y1} can be accurately linearized via first-order Taylor expansion, greatly simplifying signal detection.
-Specifically, the derivative of $\mathcal{P}(\boldsymbol{\Omega})$ with {respect} to (w.r.t.) $\Omega_{n},\forall n$ is expressed as:
+where $\chi_0 \overset{\Delta}{=}\rho_0 C_0$ denotes the laser attenuation coefficient.
+This transfer function unveils the nonlinear relationship between the photocurrent and multi-band signals.
+Such nonlinearity makes it challenging to decipher the data signals $E_{{\rm s},n},\forall n$, especially their phase information.
+To overcome this, the reference sources are typically placed close to the RARE, ensuring that the reference signal is orders of magnitude stronger than the data signal, e.g., $|E_{{\rm r},n}| \gg |E_{{\rm s},n}|$ and $\Omega_{{\rm r},n}\gg \Omega_{{\rm s},n}$~\cite{Rydphase_Holloway2019}.
+In this strong-reference regime, the data signals act as weak perturbations to the quantum system.
+Consequently, the nonlinear transfer function in \eqref{eq:y1} can be accurately linearized via a first-order Taylor expansion, greatly simplifying signal detection.
+Specifically, the derivative of $I(\boldsymbol{\Omega})$ with {respect} to (w.r.t.) $\Omega_{n},\forall n$ is expressed as: